mrcorreoweb/dotfiles/README.md

 ### Using the `copy-file-to-branches.sh` script

-Once the Codespace is created, the `copy-file-to-branches.sh` script will be installed in the `~/bin` directory.
-You can use this script from any project to copy a file to multiple branches.
+Once the Codespace is created, the `copy-file-to-branches.sh` script will be installed in the `~/.local/bin` directory.
+You can use this script from anywhere in any project to copy an specified file to multiple branches.

 Example command:
 ```bash